MKLab-ITI/hugomklab/content/publications/2020-10-30-improving-the-feeling-of-presence-and-immersion-through-convincing-embodiment-in-vr.md

 tags: conference_publications
 publication_date: 2020-10-30
 ---
-Anastasovitis, E., Dimitriadis, I., Nikolopoulos, S., & Kompatsiaris, I. (2020).
-"Improving the feeling of presence and immersion through convincing embodiment in VR", In Helin, K., de Antonio , A., & Reyes-Lecuona, A. (Eds.)
-(2020).
-EuroVR 2020 Application, Exhibition & Demo Track: Proceedings of the Virtual EuroVR Conference.
-VTT Technical Research Centre of Finland.
-VTT Technology No. 381, pp.61-64
+E. Anastasovitis, I. Dimitriadis, S. Nikolopoulos, I. Kompatsiaris, "Improving the feeling of presence and immersion through convincing embodiment in VR.", in Proceedings of the 17th Interantional Conference in VR, AR, MR (EuroVR 2020), Valencia-Spain, 25-27 November 2020, (accepted for publication).